Snowflake Connector for Google Looker Studio

 8. Click Connect.

-If you encounter problems while connecting to your Snowflake account, perform the following to revoking access:
+If you have trouble connecting to your Snowflake account, use the following procedure to revoke access, and then try to connect again.

 1. Sign in to Google Looker Studio.